Spring 2021 Schedule

 - Personal belongings (i.e. coats and books) are not lab staff responsibility.
 Please make sure that they are neatly placed out of the way for the consideration of other students.

-- No eating or drinking in the lab.
+- No eating in the skills lab and only covered drinks allowed.
 When taking a break outside the lab, use the waste containers provided.

 - If any of the manikins or equipment is not working properly, report it immediately to the lab staff so that it may be repaired.
 Report any and all incidents or malfunctions to the lab staff.
 Students should not remove manikins from the beds.
 Please ask for assistance.

 - Lab staff members are available for assistance as needed during independent study/practice.
 Skill performance will be evaluated by faculty.